ElMehdi19/PyPoll/README.md

 # Results

 ## Creating a new poll
-Simple poll for creating polls.
+Simple form for creating polls.

 ![Creating a new poll](preview/createpoll.PNG)

 ## Admin panel
-* Edit the poll data if it's not yet live.
+* Ability to edit the poll data if it's not yet live.
 * Live voting details once the poll is live.

 ![Admin panel](preview/adminview.PNG)